AdobeDocs/experience-platform.en/help/destinations/api/streaming-destinations.md

 ## API error handling {#api-error-handling}

 The API endpoints in this tutorial follow the general Experience Platform API error message principles.
-Refer to [API status codes](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html?lang=en#api-status-codes) and [request header errors](https://experienceleague.adobe.com/docs/experience-platform/landing/troubleshooting.html?lang=en#request-header-errors) in the Platform troubleshooting guide.
+Refer to [API status codes](/help/landing/troubleshooting.md#api-status-codes) and [request header errors](/help/landing/troubleshooting.md#request-header-errors) in the Platform troubleshooting guide for more information on interpreting error responses.

 ## Next steps {#next-steps}